Women's National Basketball Association: Bringing "Paul Ball" to the WNBA (2007–2009)

+Diana Taurasi, the WNBA's all-time leading scorer, spent her entire 20-year WNBA career with the Phoenix Mercury.

 In December 2006, the Charlotte Bobcats organization announced it would no longer operate the Charlotte Sting.
-Soon after, the WNBA announced that the Sting would not operate for 2007.
+Soon after, the WNBA announced the Sting would not operate for 2007.
 A dispersal draft was held on January 8, 2007.
 Teams selected in inverse order of their 2006 records with the Chicago Sky receiving the first pick.

-Former Los Angeles Lakers championship coach, Paul Westhead, was named head coach of the Phoenix Mercury on October 11, 2005, bringing his up-tempo style of play to the WNBA.
-This fast-paced offense was perfect for his team, especially after the league shortened the shot clock from 30 seconds to 24 seconds in 2006.
-Much like the early Houston Comets championship teams, the Phoenix Mercury had risen to prominence led by their own "Big Three" of Cappie Pondexter, Diana Taurasi, and Penny Taylor.

-The Mercury were well-suited for the fast offense driven by their three stars.
-Phoenix averaged a league-record 88.97 points per game in 2007.
-Other teams could not keep up with their new style of play, and the Mercury were propelled into first place in the Western Conference.
-Facing the reigning champions, the Detroit Shock, the Mercury imposed their high-scoring offense with hopes of capturing their first title in franchise history.
-Averaging 93.2 points per game in the 2007 Finals, the Mercury beat Detroit on their home floor in front of 22,076 fans in game five to claim their first-ever WNBA title.
+The Phoenix Mercury hired coach Paul Westhead before the 2006 season.
+His up-tempo style of play was perfect for the team, especially after the league shortened the shot clock from 30 to 24 seconds in 2006.
+Led by their "Big Three" of Cappie Pondexter, Diana Taurasi, and Penny Taylor, the Mercury averaged a league-record 89.0 points per game in 2007, far surpassing the previous record, and were propelled into first place in the Western Conference.
+Facing reigning champions the Detroit Shock in the 2007 Finals, the Mercury beat Detroit on their home floor in front of 22,076 fans in Game Five to claim their first-ever WNBA title.

 In October 2007, the WNBA awarded another expansion franchise to Atlanta.
 Atlanta businessman Ron Terwilliger was the original owner of the new team.
-Citizens of Atlanta were voted for their choice of the new team's nickname and colors.
-The Atlanta Dream, as they were named, played their first regular-season game on May 17, 2008, losing to the Connecticut Sun 67–100.
+Citizens of Atlanta voted on the new team's nickname and colors, selecting the name Atlanta Dream.

-Tamika Catchings played for the Indiana Fever throughout her entire WNBA career.